-When you use an input channel, documents are converted to the internal message format, if they are not already in the internal format, and then linked to a workflow.
-When you call a workflow directly from an Epicor application, the pre-update dataset of the calling business object is sent directly to the workflow.
-When you call a workflow exposed as a web service, the business object that makes the call must pass an XML document to the web service.
+When you use an input channel, documents are converted to the internal message format, if they are not already in the internal layout, and then linked to a workflow.
+When you call a workflow directly from an Epicor application, the pre-update dataset of the calling business object is sent directly to the workflow; when you call a workflow exposed as a web service, the business object that makes the call must pass an XML document to the web service.

-After a document is submitted (converted to an internal message and linked to a process), Service Connect can transform the business data while it is inside a workflow.
+After a document is submitted (converted to an internal message and linked to a process), Service Connect can transform the business data inside a workflow.

-The Workflow is the key component of Service Connect.
+The workflow is the critical component of Service Connect.
 A workflow organizes a sequence of automatic activities or user-performed tasks to perform on a Service Connect internal message.
 In general, the goal of a workflow is to transform data via conversion, web services, .NET assemblies, and database operations so another application can use it.
-Other business activities are also supported such as tasks and conditional flows.
+Other business activities are also supported, such as tasks and conditional flows.
 Every workflow has a starting point and an ending point.
-The starting point begins with the message sent to the workflow and the ending point ends with a transformed message.
+The starting point begins with the message sent to the workflow, and the ending point ends with a transformed message.
 Workflows are organized into folders called Workflow packages.